 Sleep problems can affect anyone, but women are more likely to experience insomnia than men.
 Poor sleep can provoke daytime sleepiness and contribute to a range of conditions that affect physical and mental health.

-No single factor explains the disparity of insomnia between men and women; instead, multiple different elements combine to create heightened sleep challenges for women.
-Knowing about these potential causes can help women address sleeping problems with a doctor so that they can start sleeping better and overcome insomnia.
+Multiple elements combine to create heightened sleep challenges for women and people assigned female at birth.
+Knowing about these potential causes can help women address sleep problems with a doctor so that they can start sleeping better and overcome insomnia.

 Insomnia is considerably more common in women than men.
-Higher rates of insomnia in women have been found in numerous studies, and some estimates place the lifetime risk of insomnia as 40% higher in women .
+Higher rates of insomnia in females have been found in numerous studies, and some estimates place the lifetime risk of insomnia as 40% higher in women .

 There is no clear consensus on why insomnia is more common in women.
 Researchers believe that it may be due to a combination of elements, including sex and gender differences and independent factors.

 Sex-based differences in sleep are related to biologies, such as differences in hormone production and circadian rhythms between males and females.
 Gender-based differences may also be driven by social and cultural disparities that influence sleep.
 Other factors that affect sleep, such as predispositions for certain physical or mental health issues, may also contribute to higher rates of insomnia in women.
 All of these factors may play a role in women being more likely to have sleeping problems.